Last Updated on December 7, 2022

 There is one entrance on the right for men and one on the left for women, everyone has to dress in white, and you cannot pass in front of the Temple during mass.
 There are musicians and singers on the platform upstairs.

 At the front, you’ll notice the dignitaries dressed in red, blue and yellow.
 The red dress symbolizes Confucianism, the blue one, Taoism and the yellow one, Buddhism.

-During mass, the followers, on their knees, pray together and make offering (flowers, fruits, drinks and incense) to Cao Dai, Ly Thai Bach, representatives of the main religion but also to the spirits, genies, saints and to famous people who communicated with the mediums, such as Jeanne of Arcs, Pasteur, Shakespeare, Lenin…
+During mass, the followers, on their knees, pray together and make offerings (flowers, fruits, drinks, and incense) to Cao Dai, Ly Thai Bach, representatives of the main religion but also to the spirits, genies, saints, and to famous people who communicated with the mediums, such as Jeanne of Arcs, Pasteur, Shakespeare, Lenin…

-The three missionaries of Caodaism are Sun Yat Sen, revolutionary and Chinese official, Victor Hugo, French writer, and Nguyen Binh Khiem, Vietnamese poet.
-They are considered as Saints, and their sacred mission was to be humanity’s spiritual guide.
+The three missionaries of Caodaism are Sun Yat Sen, a revolutionary and Chinese official, Victor Hugo, a French writer, and Nguyen Binh Khiem, a Vietnamese poet.
+They are considered Saints, and their sacred mission was to be humanity’s spiritual guide.